HAS-Tools-Fall2020/homework-sjschulze/Submissions/Week15/Schulze_HW15.md

 ## Scott Schulze, 12/07/2020, Homework #15

+### Grade
+3/3 - Great work!
+I'm so happy to hear that you had a good experience and that you got something out of it!
+I wish we had more time to talk about parallel computing but there is definitely a lot more we could do there.

 # The end of the line
 Good (insert proper greeting for time of grading here) Laura, Thank you for the great semester.
 It was a fantastic experience despite all of